What’s the Difference Between Single and Double Action

 They’re also significantly easier to reload than a revolver.
 All you need to do is pop out an empty magazine and reload a full one.
 That’s in stark contrast to a revolver, which requires much more time to refill, even with a speed loader.

-There is one downside to semi auto pistols, though: they jam.
+There is one downside to semi auto pistols, though: they are more likely to jam.
 No, we’re not talking about a Grateful Dead concert, here.
-Since they have so many different moving pieces involved with the reloading process, semi auto pistols can fail to fire or completely extract an empty casing.
-This is essentially impossible with revolvers.
-However, if you keep your semi auto pistol clean and use quality ammo and magazines, this should rarely happen.
+Since they have so many different factors involved with the process of loading and shooting, semi auto pistols can fail to fire or completely extract an empty casing.
+This is can occur with revolvers, but there is a much lower chance.
+However, if you keep either style clean, maintained, and use quality ammo and magazines, this should rarely happen.

 Single Action vs Double Action